Types of Degrees Massage Therapy Majors Are Getting

 Skills for Massage Therapy/Therapeutic Massage Majors

-massage therapy/therapeutic massage majors are found most commonly in careers in which the following skills are important:
+A major in massage therapy/therapeutic massage prepares you for careers in which the following skill-sets are crucial:

 - Active Listening - Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.